valancej/documentation/_pro/languages-frameworks/php.md

 ## Dockerfile

 Following is an example Dockerfile with inline comments describing each step in the file.
 The Dockerfile shows the different ways you can install extensions or dependencies so you can extend it to fit exactly what you need.
-Also take a look at the PHP container documentation on [the Docker Hub](https://hub.docker.com/_/php/).
+Also take a look at the PHP image documentation on [the Docker Hub](https://hub.docker.com/_/php/).

 ```Dockerfile
 # Start from PHP 5.6